The Wonder

 Our lives are, in part, a series of losses.
 Burdened by shortcomings and misfortune, we find ourselves time and again needing to replace lost ableness and closeness.

-Take time to mull the eight healthy notions that follow.
-Keep in mind that getting the healing-ball rolling happens best when helpful humility brings about a show of mercy.
+Take time to mull the eight notions that follow.
+Keep in mind that getting the healing-ball rolling happens best when humility lays the ground work for self-mercy.

-1. When our mental health is taken into account, niceness is far more than a pleasantry.
+1. When our mental health is taken into account, niceness should be far more than a pleasantry.

-2. When overly emphasized, wanting to get ahead can cause us to rashly minimize kindness and fairness.
+2. When overly emphasized, striving to get ahead can cause us to minimize kindness and fairness.

-3. The niceness on Earth can be somewhat spotty; so, be thankful when you come upon someone kind or fair.
+3. The niceness on Earth can be somewhat spotty; so, express thank when you come upon someone kind or fair.

-4. Be careful: Pouncing to fit in can create cracks to fall through.
+4. Pouncing on an opportunity to fit in can create cracks to fall through.

-8. The sticking-with-niceness checkered flag is waved modestly, not boastfully.
+6. The sticking-with-it niceness checkered flag is waved modestly, not boastfully.

 and close by way of being